Jean-Baptiste-Lasselle/salesboard/README.md

 Edit source files in the src folder.
 To compile a build :

 1. npm run build
-2. all compiled files are in the public folder
+2. all compiled/optimized files are in the build folder

 ## Credits
 [Create-React-App](https://github.com/facebookincubator/create-react-app)